 Up early and driving by 7am.
 Just 30min away and I'd pulled up to one hell of a desert sunrise.
 The classic.
 As I pulled away to head on there is a spiritual feeling in this area.
 No kidding.
 Its a privilege.
 And there's no doubt it has something to do with the native land you are being welcomed on.
 Anywho, just cruisin now, and enjoying the desert drive north to Moab.
 Although, just outside of Monument Valley there's some great little diners in Mexician Hat.
 If you hadn't had breaky yet.
 From there it was straight to Moab.
-Where CanyonLands is also but skipped with this itinerary.
+Where CanyonLands is also I but skipped with this itinerary.

 Little over 3hrs to my hike in Arches.
 The Delicate Arch is a great hike that drives you through the park to get to.
 And its really a hike for anyone.
 A beautiful view with a very relaxed vibe with others having lunch, drawing & painting etc. Cool spot.
-So at this point its late afternoon and you have a choice.
-You can stay in Moab, leather slip ons fit in nicely here, and enjoy the great little town for the evening.
+So at this point its late afternoon and I had a choice.
+Stay in Moab and enjoy the great little town for the evening.
 Good chance to get out of my hikers and into my leather slip ons.
 Or I could make a little more ground 1hr up the road and stay in Green River.
 I went with the 2nd and just got some rest.

 ProTip: You could perfectly add another day or two to view North Rim Grand Canyon in between Zion and Antelope.
 Keeping in mind it closes Oct 15th.
 And do make time for Canyonlands and a camp stop night in Capital Reef.

 Please let us know your thoughts below.